equitable-equations/fqar/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* check_rhub() shows a spelling note for the technical term, "floristic."
-This is not a misspelling.
+* check_rhub() shows a spelling note for the technical term "floristic" in the DESCRIPTION file.
+The spelling is correct, however.

 * This is a new release.